LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 * If you never built Loop with Xcode, you will need to Configure each Identifier
 * If you built Loop 2.2.x (or FreeAPS) with Xcode, you will need to Configure each Identifier
-* If you built Loop 3 with Xcode, make sure you see Edit (not Configure) for each Identifier; if one shows Configure, then add your App
+* If you built Loop 3 with Xcode, make sure you see Edit (not Configure) for each Identifier; if one shows Configure, then you must configure that identifier as detailed below

 For the next three identifiers, make sure the associated App Group is group.com.TEAMID.loopkit.LoopGroup, with your TEAMID.
 This step will be repeated once for each of these identifiers.